ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 The HEAL Data Utilities is a tool developed in order to help investigators generate HEAL-compliant variable-level metadata (VLMD), in the form of standardized data dictionaries.
 This VLMD Tool is a software package that can be leveraged via a **command-line interface** (CLI) and HEAL Workspaces, but can also be incorporated into existing pipelines.

+!!! info
   The following instructions will walk you through the process of downloading a stand-alone executable version of the VLMD Tool.
 This is recommended for users with less familiarity with the CLI, who want a more streamlined approach to generate HEAL-compliant data dictionaries.
-If you would like to install and integrate the HEAL Data Utilities into an existing local pipeline, please visit our GitHub for more information.
+If you would like to install and integrate the VLMD Tool into an existing local pipeline, please check out the HEAL Data Utilities on [GitHub](https://github.com/heal/healdata-utils) or [PyPi](https://pypi.org/project/healdata-utils/) for any requirements and more information.

 ---